Almantask/BDD-Specflow-Demo-SimplCommerce/docs/Refineing-User-Stories/Change-Shopping-Cart-Item-Quantity-Refinement.md

 Not writing examples in Gherkin doesn't mean you shouldn't write examples at all. **The whole point of BDD - is discovering a user story through examples**.
 Then **use** those **examples to formulate the scenarios**.
 And finally **use scenarios to create living documentation verified through automate tests**.
 Simple examples speed things up and allows us to focus on what matters. `=>` marks outcome.
 Everything else is either precondition, input or action - we don't care which is which - our focus is to just define a clear example.
 A good example should focus on a single rule.
 A single rule can have more than one example.

-However, one question remains - what should be done if the input is invalid?

 ### [6 - Open questions or why it's okay to not know everything](ChangeShoppingCartItemQuantityv6.md)

 As mentioned in the v3 refinement, don't solutionize.
 It's okay to not know things, as long as you are aware of what you don't know.
 However, don't just leave a question mark on a part that you should cover - write the questions down.